DCMLab/pitchplots/README.md

 ## Running the tests

-you can first try to parse xml/xml/musicScore xml files to csv or DataFrame using our test files [data_example.mxl](data_example.mxl), that is the first ten bars of Rêveries by Debussy with:
+you can first try to parse xml/xml/musicScore xml files to csv or DataFrame using our test files [data_example.mxl](data_example.mxl), that is the Gymnopédie from Sati with:

 ```
 import pitchplots.parser as ppp